dontepsu/gatsby-plugin-awesome-i18next/README.md

 ```

 ## Usage
-To use to the plugin, you need to define the translations in a JSON file and add config objec to 'gatsby.config.js'.
+To use to the plugin, you need to define the translations in a JSON file and add config object to `gatsby.config.js`.

 ### Gatsby config

 In  gatsby-config define following configuration to the plugin.
-If localepath is not found, the plugin will use the key as default.
-Therefor localized path for locale `en` is not defined in the example below.
 ```
 {
   resolve: `gatsby-plugin-awesome-i18next`,